16 Workplace Health and Well-being Ideas, Activities, and Initiatives for Any Budget

 You don’t have to force it on them, but just make it readily available to all employees in case they do want to quit.
-Among the different health and well-being ideas and initiatives, this one can be challenging for smokers.
+Among the different workplace health and well-being ideas, this one can be challenging for smokers.

-Communicate you intentions clearly and often.
-Make sure all your employees know they are valuable contributors to your worksites success.
+Communicate your intentions clearly and often.
+Make sure all your employees know they are valuable contributors to your worksite’s success.
 Here is a great resource to get your smoke-free policy up and running.

 California has made it easier to quit and much harder to smoke than just about any other state.
 They have created a culture of health at home and in the workplace, so it is much easier to avoid tobacco.

 To see similar results at your employee health and well-being initiatives, you need to start by creating a healthy culture.

 However, don’t expect improvements in employee health and healthcare cost savings.
 The WellSteps well-being platform uses these same health and well-being at work ideas but integrates them into a strategy that is not only measurable and incentivized but is also effective.

 When you incorporate these workplace health and well-being ideas into an organized and structured program, you will improve employee health and reduce healthcare costs.
 Done right, it looks like this.